 As you make these you’ll need to stir the egg mixture each time to be sure each one gets an equal share of the bean sprouts and green onion, if you don’t, the last few will be just egg.
 Hold the finished patties on a warmed platter as you cook the rest.

-Serve topped with the Egg Foo Yung Sauce.
+Serve topped with the Egg Foo Young Sauce.
 Divalicious!

 OMG!
 Who knew Egg Foo Yung was so easy (and cheap!) to make?
 Bean sprouts make it fresh and crunchy.
 What a delicious recipe for dinner, breakfast, brunch or Meatless Monday and I want that sauce on everything!